vardumper/extended-htmldocument/README.md

 // <a class="secondary" href="https://google.com" rel="nofollow" title="Google it"></a>
 ```
 ## Twig Templates
 There's now a Twig Template for every HTML element included.
 These allow for better consistency in your design system, have basic validations for enums.
+They are optimized to work with Twigs `include`, `embed` and `use`.
 ```twig
 {% include 'inline/a.twig' with {
   href: 'https://example.com',